 The core of point of the Henderson-Clark model is that there are these two different factors at play in relation to most of our products.
 The model says that while it’s possible to innovate each of these areas independently (we can change the box we put stuff in and still put the same stuff in it, or we can keep the box the same and put new stuff in it), the most radical innovations come when we do both at the same time (create a new box, and put new stuff in it).

 In some ways we can think of radical innovations here as “primary innovation”.
 Similarly, we can think of the lesser levels of innovation as “incremental innovation”.
 See our post on initial and incremental innovation for more details.

 The Henderson-Clark model can be visualized as a 2×2 matrix.
 The vertical axis can show the scale of architectural innovation and the horizontal axis the scale of component innovation.
 When both levels of innovation are high, “radical innovation” occurs.
 When both are low, “incremental innovation” occurs.
 And when only one level of innovation is high, you get either “architectural” or “modular” innovation.

 To help bring the Henderson-Clark Innovation Model to life, we’re going look at some examples of hard disk innovation.
 Data storage a popular area of study for innovation because they evolve quickly and across many producers.

 Low level architectural innovation to a hard disc could see changes to the box that reduce friction and lead to an increase in the rotation spin of the drive.
 Similarly, low level component innovation could see marginal physical or material changes that lead to an increase in the magnetic disk’s capacity.

-The combined effect of these changes would be a hard disk that spins slightly faster an which holds slightly more data.
+The combined effect of these changes would be a hard disk that spins faster and which holds slightly more data.

 Component Hard Disk Innovation